Dentalassistantimpracticableness535/Rnr-Compiler-Rust/README.md

 Update your `CHANGELOG.md`, in case you have collaborated with other students, make sure the `CHANGELOG.md` also contains author information for individual contributions.
 This is especially important if you aim for higher grades.
 (Collaboration is encouraged, however, be fair and give credit where credit is due.)

-Also make sure your `ebnf.md` is up to date with the syntax of your RnR (you may assume that we already have tokens, thus no rules is needed for forming literals, strings, etc., keep it simple).
+Also make sure your `ebnf.md` is up to date with the syntax of your RnR (you may assume that we already have tokens, thus no rules are needed for forming literals, strings, etc., keep it simple).

 An extra plus for `sos.md` and `type_rules.md`, and besides making your repo look important they give a formalization for reasoning on the RnR language and the correctness of your compiler.

-Finally add a file `REFLECTION.md` where you look through the learning objectives for each lab, and make short comment how you used the lab to obtain knowledge regarding each learning outcome.
+Finally add a file `REFLECTION.md`.
+Look through the learning objectives for each lab and make short comment how you used the lab to obtain knowledge regarding each learning outcome.
+(You may cut n' paste earlier reflections, add or remove to your liking.)

 You may also include personal highs and lows, those aha moments, as well as o-shit moments you had to plow through to get to your destination.